Mercerenies/latitude/spec/ii_standard_library/kernel.md

 will be unique to it.
 Once the object is garbage collected, its identifier may be reused.

-### `Kernel invokeOn (object, method).`
+### `Kernel invoke (method) on (object).`

-This method returns a procedure object.
+`invoke` returns a procedure object.
+On this procedure object, an `on` method is defined, which sets the target object.
 When invoked, the procedure will call `method` with the arguments supplied to the procedure.
-The caller at this time will be `object`.
-This method works like `Object invoke` but also behaves correctly on non-traditional objects.
+The caller at this time will be the target object.
+If the target object has not been set, it defaults to `Nil`.
+The `on` method returns the procedure object.

-### `Kernel invokeOnSpecial (object, method, modifier).`

-This method returns a procedure object.
-When invoked, the procedure will call `method` with the arguments supplied to the procedure.
-The caller at this time will be `object`.

-This method acts like `Object invokeOn` but also behaves correctly on non-traditional objects.
-As such, the behavior of `modifier` is the same as if `Object invokeOn` were called.
+Additionally, the returned procedure has a method `by` defined on it.
+If `by` is called with a method argument, then the procedure object is modified to have a handler method.
+This adds an additional step to the call.
+When the procedure is invoked, after the new lexical and dynamic scopes are constructed, the handler will be called with two arguments: the lexical and dynamic scopes.
+The handler method is free to modify these scopes for metaprogramming purposes.

+Example use:

+    Kernel invoke (method) on (object) call.
+    Kernel invoke (method) on (object) by (handler) call.

 ### `Kernel env (name).`